-Employer Sponsored Green Card
+Employer Sponsored Green Card Guide for U.S. Permanent Residence

-In this guide, I’ll discuss everything you need to know about getting an employer sponsored green card.
+In this guide, we’ll discuss what you need to know about getting an employer-sponsored green card.
+If you have any questions, feel free to contact our team at contact@ashoorilaw.com.
+We would be happy to help.

-1. What is an Employer Sponsored Green Card?
+What is an Employer-Sponsored Green Card?

-To get an employer sponsored green card, a United States company (your employer) will file various immigration forms with the United States Citizenship and Immigration Services (USCIS) on your behalf.
+To get an employer-sponsored green card, a United States company (your employer) will file various immigration forms with the United States Citizenship and Immigration Services (USCIS) on your behalf.
 Your employer is considered the petitioner (the party filing the immigrant petition with USCIS) and you are the beneficiary (the party directly receiving immigration benefits).

 Based on the actions your employer takes on your behalf, they are considered your sponsor.